Overcoming Anxiety: Advice to My Younger Self

 6. When you are ready, open up to people you trust

-I masked my social anxiety from the people I loved and cared about, which made maintaining intimate connections tough.
-I am grateful that I dared to open up to people about what I was going through and how it was affecting my life.
+I masked my social anxiety from the people I loved and cared about, which made maintaining intimate connections challenging.
+I am grateful that I dared to open up to people about what I was going through and how it affected my life.
 It made it so much easier for me to be myself, and it helped to alleviate the embarrassment I felt about having it in the first place.
 You must be cautious about this step since the incorrect person(s) will exploit it.

-That’s why I started seeing a therapist - it gives you a solid starting point and gives you a better idea of what you want to keep private and what you think would be beneficial to share with others.
+That’s why I started seeing a therapist - it gives you a solid starting point and a better idea of what you want to keep private and what you think would be beneficial to share with others.